Emeritus Professor Jacquie Rand1,2, BVSc, DVSc, Diplomate ACVIM (Int. Med), MANZCVS

 The preliminary findings from a recent UQ study found that of 3500 respondents, although nearly 70% strongly agreed or agreed that cats had a negative effect on wildlife in their area, 82% of respondents supported desexing and returning to location of stray cats when given the following information: “Overseas, programs exist where stray suburban cats are captured, desexed (spayed/neutered), then returned to where they were captured.
 These programs have been shown to reduce the number of complaints about these cats and to reduce the numbers of stray cats and kittens put to sleep in shelters.
 Would you support a trial project like this in a specified area near you?”
 (Franklin & Rand, unpublished data).

-Community Cat Programs involving trap, neuter, and return combined with return to field have demonstrated effectiveness in reducing municipal cat intake, euthanasia and associated cat management costs.
+Community Cat Programs where cats are captured, desexed, vaccinated, microchipped and returned to their home location reduce municipal cat intake, euthanasia and associated cat management costs.
 Many studies have found these programs do not pose a welfare issue associated with “abandonment”, because the majority of free-living cats are healthy, and many cats are vaccinated and given parasite control.
 Therefore, a change in legislation in Australia to allow Community Cat programs would result in a more cost-effective way to control stray cats, and has the potential to save many cats’ lives each year.
 They will also decrease wildlife predation, and represent savings to municipalities from reduced cat management costs, reduced complaints and reduced mental health impacts on staff.
 This would represent the most important change in cat management laws in Australia in our life time, and provide an opportunity to scientifically manage cats.
 This would address the government’s interest in animal control, public health, wildlife predation and animal welfare, and over time, will decrease the cost of managing cats in suburban environments.

-- Levy et al 2014 describes a successful community model of TNR.
+- Levy et al 2014 describes a successful community model of Community Cat Program.
 This intensive model is suited to urban areas contributing to high cat-related complaints and cat intake and euthanasia in the shelter/pound. http://www.sciencedirect.com/science/article/pii/S1090023314001841?via%3Dihub

-- Tan et al 2017 which describes community TNR in Australia, and found that of the colonies managed by respondents, colony size decreased by 31% over a median of 2.2 years.
+- Tan et al 2017 which describes desexing stray cats in Australia, and found that of the colonies managed by respondents, colony size decreased by 31% over a median of 2.2 years.

 - Lazenby et al, 2014 which found that killing 30% of the cat population in Tasmanian forested areas increased cat numbers by 2 to 3 times.
 Numbers subsided to original levels once the culling stopped. http://www.publish.csiro.au/wr/WR14030

-- Miller et al 2014 describes modelling of trap and kill, and TNR – it didn’t include modelling of trap, neuter and adopt or return, which we are proposing, and which was used in the Levy study.
+- Miller et al 2014 describes modelling of trap and kill or desexing – it didn’t include modelling of capture, desexing and adopt or return to outdoor homes, which we are proposing, and which was used in the Levy study.
 In this paper, it predicts 30-50% of the cat population would need to be killed every 6 months for at least 10 years to steadily reduce numbers of cats.
 For Melbourne, that represents 200,000 cats and $100 million in the first year alone. http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0113553

 Alberthsen C. The Australian Excess Cat Population: An Exploration of Cat Admissions and Outcomes to RSPCA Shelters.
 PhD Thesis University of Queensland, 2014